 Photo credit: David Fox Photographer.

-MHSA honored Secretary Marylou Sudders, Executive Office of Health and Human Services, and Timothy Driscoll of the South Middlesex Opportunity Council (SMOC) at the 2016 MHSA Annual Meeting on December 14 at the Boston College Club in Boston.
+MHSA honored Secretary Marylou Sudders, Executive Office of Health and Human Services, and Timothy Driscoll of the South Middlesex Opportunity Council (SMOC) at the 2016 MHSA Annual Meeting on December 14 at Boston College Club in Boston.
 The event included a special announcement by Bernadette Di Re, CEO of UnitedHealthcare Community Plan of Massachusetts, who presented a $1.7 million partnership grant from United Health Foundation for the new Hospital to Housing (H to H) initiative.
 Former New England Patriot Jerod Mayo, Senior Vice President, Business Development of UnitedHealth Group’s Optum business, was also on hand to present the Ed O’Neil Award.

 MHSA Board Chair Thomas L. Collins of Collins Strategies, LLC, opened the Annual Meeting.
 MHSA President & Executive Director Joe Finn shared remarks, and MHSA Board Treasurer John Deneen delivered the Treasurer’s Report.
 Annette Hill Green of the Law Offices of Donald E. Green, P.C., and Benjamin Josephson of O’Neill and Associates were elected to the MHSA Board of Directors.